 RESOURCES FOR NEWS MEDIA

-- Live shots and b-roll must be shot from off-campus public sidewalks.
-A quick call to our media team to let us know you’ll be shooting will be greatly appreciated.
+Live shots and b-roll must be shot from off-campus public sidewalks.
+We will greatly appreciate a quick call to our media team to let us know you’ll be shooting.

-- Help us protect the privacy of patients and family members by not shooting video of people walking in and out of entrances.
+Help us protect the privacy of patients and family members by not shooting video of people walking in and out of the entrances to our facilities.

 RELEASE OF PATIENT INFORMATION

 Federal privacy regulations strictly govern whether and how health systems can share a patient’s personal health information.
 Baptist follows HIPAA (the Health Insurance Portability and Accountability Act of 1996) guidelines.

 All requests for patient condition information should be made through the media team.
 The patient’s first and last name must be provided before a condition is reported.
 Per HIPAA guidelines, patient information is limited to a one-word condition: